England

 Church of England Legal Services

-Website of the Church of England Legal Office who provide professional legal services to National Church Institutions of the Church of England.
-The website has a list of Church Assembly and General Synod Measures back to 1920 along with Statutory Instruments relating to the Church of England back to 1964.
-The site also has a copy of the Canons of the Church of England which can be viewed in full in PDF format.
-A selection of FAQs provide information on ecclesiastical land and the General Synod.
+The Church of England Legal Office provides legal services to the National Church Institutions of the Church of England.
+Its website has a list of Church Assembly and General Synod Measures back to 1920, along with Statutory Instruments relating to the Church of England back to 1964.
+There is also a copy of the Canons of the Church of England, plus information about ecclesiastical land and the General Synod.

 Ecclesiastical Law Society